storj/up/README.md

 ## More features

-There are dedicated subcommands to modify the `docker-compose` easily.
+There are dedicated subcommands to modify the `docker-compose.yaml` file easily.
 The generic form of these commands:

 ```
 storj-up <subcommand> <selector> <argument>